 It uses root-cause analysis to detect and advise how to fix errors before, during and after changes are made.
 "It helped us to more easily see the complex access paths, relationships and interdependencies within our [1,000-port] SAN," said Robert Shinn, a principal at State Street Global Advisors.
-He also uses SANscreen to record changes for audit
+He also uses SANscreen to record changes for audit purposes and regulatory compliance.

 The SANscreen server runs on Windows 2000; clients run on Windows, Unix or Mac OS X Java-enabled machines.
 No other software is required in the network.
 It performs its discovery out-of-band or off the portion of the network that handles live data.
 Onaro claims that SANscreen supports all leading storage equipment.
 Pricing for a perpetual license starts at $125 per port; a subscription license is $64 a year per port.